10. Luigi Tarisio, François-Marie Pupunat (or who else)? An enigma in 4 photographs.

 © Atelier de numérisation Ville de Lausanne.

-This third photograph (P.2.D.3.1.A.1.Pu.1) is a silvery monochrome positive printed on albuminated paper (8.8 x 5.3 cm) glued onto cardboard (10.2 x 5.8 cm), without marks or brands either on the obverse or on the reverse, unfortunately this too is devoid of the negative; the date of the shot is also set in this case at around 1864 by the photographer Schmid.[13]
+Photograph no. 4 (P.2.D.3.1.A.1.Pu.1) is a silver monochrome positive printed on albumen paper (8.8 x 5.3 cm) glued onto cardboard (10.2 x 5.8 cm), without any marks or brands on either the front or the back, unfortunately this one also lacks the negative; the date of the shot is also fixed in this case at around 1864 by the photographer Schmid.[14]

-It is known that at the time photographs were printed by contact, i.e. by placing the negative on photographic paper, and the possibility that the negative of a second shot could have been used for the larger format photos is excluded by the fact that the of the photographed character is identical in all three photographs, and since the long shutter speeds forced the subject to immobility, it is impossible to believe that he could assume the exact same position at different moments.
+It is known that at the time photographs were contact printed, that is, by placing the negative on photographic paper, and the possibility that the larger format photos may have used the negative of a second shot is excluded by the fact that the pose of the photographed character is identical in all three photographs, and since the long exposure times forced the subject to remain still, it is impossible to believe that he could have assumed the exact same position at different times.

 At this point it is honest to ask yourself some questions:

-What is the possible date of the shot, taking into account that the "Carte de visite" format was patented in Paris in 1854 by André-Adolphe-Eugène Disdéri (even though it was already known) and came into common use in 1859?
+What is the possible date of the shot, considering that the “Carte de visite” format was patented in Paris in 1854 by André-Adolphe-Eugène Disdéri (although it was already known) and entered into common use in 1859?

-It must be considered that Luigi Tarisio died on 1 November 1854 and it is right to ask, beyond the apparent age of the photographed subject, whether this date could be compatible with that of the possible shot, even admitting that it was taken - as written behind the photograph of the Teruggi heirs – in 1853 in Paris.
-However, no problem of this type would pose the identity of F.M.
-Pupunat, as he died on 9 April 1868 at the age of 66.
+It must be considered that Luigi Tarisio died on November 1, 1854 and it is right to ask, beyond the apparent age of the photographed subject, whether this date can be compatible with that of the possible shot.
+Admitting that it was taken – as believed by the Teruggi heirs – in 1853 in Paris poses some problems, which would not instead arise for F.M.
+Pupunat, as he died on April 9, 1868 at the age of 66.

-Where was the photograph taken and who is the author?
+Where was the shot taken and who took it?

-The Museum of Lausanne, as mentioned, has identified the author as the photographer André Schmid, whose collection also includes photos in "Carte de Visite" format taken four at a time on the same plate and demonstrate that he therefore had a camera suitable for this purpose.
+The Lausanne Museum, as mentioned, has identified the author as the photographer André Schmid, whose collection also includes numerous “Carte de Visite” format photographs and negatives taken four at a time on the same plate, demonstrating that he had a camera suitable for this purpose.

 Who is the character portrayed?

-At the current stage of the investigation, there is no certain evidence that favors the recognition of one, the other, or any other identity.
+At the current stage of the investigation there is no certain evidence that would support the recognition of one, the other, or any other identity.

-The answer to these questions will in any case be very complex, because until the fortunate eventuality of finding the original negative (provided it has been preserved) in the collections of some photographer of the time, or a print in some of the collections of the time, occurred very popular with "Carte de visite" format photographs, it will not be possible to determine with certainty either the origin of the shot, its author, or the identity of the personage.
+The answer to these questions will be very complex in any case, because until the fortunate eventuality of finding the original negative (provided it has been preserved) in the collections of some photographer of the time, or another print in one of the very popular collections of “Carte de visite” format photographs, it will not be possible to determine with certainty either the origin of the shot, nor its author, nor the identity of the person.

-Whatever the outcome of the research, there is no doubt that the Lausanne Museum, as a cultural institute, could review - if necessary - its decisions, while it is probable that the Teruggi heirs will be more inclined to strenuously defend the attribution of the photo portrait to their ancestor.
+Whatever the outcome of the research, there is no doubt that the Lausanne Museum, as a cultural institution, could review – if necessary – its decisions, while it is likely that the Teruggi heirs will be more inclined to strenuously defend the attribution of the photo portrait to their ancestor.

 Gianpaolo Gregori